NCAR/FAIR-Facilities-Instruments/agendas.md

 * 3:30 - 4:30 Breakout group sessions - Topic: Connections between related resources using PIDs
 * 4:30 - 5:00 Breakout group reports and preview final day

-Day 3(Sept 24), 9:00 AM - 12:00 PM:  How do we move forward and build upon these discussions with our communities?
+Day 3 (Sept 24), 9:00 AM - 12:00 PM:  How do we move forward and build upon these discussions with our communities?
 What are the big picture outcomes and next steps?
 * 8:30 - 9:00 Participants arrive
 * 9:00 - 9:15 Review and prioritize outputs from day 1 and 2
 * 9:15 - 10:30 Panel: Looking Forward From Different Stakeholder Perspectives
+	* Mark Parsons, Earth Science Information Partners (ESIP)
 	* Shawna Sadler, ORCID
+	* Shelley Stall, American Geophysical Union
 	* Dylan Ruediger, Ithaka S+R
 * 10:30 - 10:45 Break
 * 10:45 - 12:00 Final discussion, review next steps for workshop report, and requested participant actions